JordanBussanich/CellMod-ng/README.md

 Compiling
 ===========
-CellMod is built to be compiled under Java 7 or newer.
+CellMod-ng is built to be compiled under Java 7 or newer.

 Contributing
 ==============